-Explanation of the Pay Decisions for Our CEO.
-In the first quarter of each year, the Compensation and Personnel Committee meets to determine CEO pay decisions for base salary, annual incentive plan and LTI award grants reflecting both prior year performance and appropriate positioning versus the representative peer group described on page 25.
-The following table displays the decisions made during 2016 and 2017.
+In the first quarter of each year, the Compensation and Personnel Committee meets to determine CEO pay decisions for base salary, annual incentive plan and LTI award grants reflecting both prior year performance and appropriate positioning versus the representative peer group described on page 40.
+The following table displays the decisions made during 2017 and 2018 with respect to CEO compensation.

-Pay Component 2016 Pay Decisions 2017 Pay Decisions Decision Driver for First Quarter 2017 Decisions Base Salary \$1,000,000 \$1,000,000 The Committee considered Ms. Ramos' base salary to be competitively positioned and did not change the base salary.
-Annual Incentive Plan \$1,162,000 (Earned in 2015 and paid in 1Q2016 and shown in SCT for 2015) \$805,000 (Earned in 2016 and paid in 1Q2017 and shown in SCT for 2016) Ms. Ramos received an AIP payout that was 80.5% of target.
+Pay Component 2017 Pay Decisions 2018 Pay Decisions Drivers for First Quarter 2018 Decisions Base Salary \$1,000,000 \$1,000,000 The Committee considered Ms. Ramos' base salary to be competitively positioned and did not change the base salary.
+Annual Incentive Plan \$805,000 (Earned in 2016 and paid in 1Q2017 and shown in SCT for 2016) \$1,500,000 (Earned in 2017 and paid in 1Q2018 and shown in SCT for 2017) Ms. Ramos received an AIP payout that was 150% of target.
 As described below, 90% of the AIP payout for NEOs is tied directly to ITT's financial results.
-The Committee chose to award Ms. Ramos at 125% for the 10% individual component of the AIP for the following accomplishments: Strong leadership while key markets such as oil &amp; gas were undergoing a structural reset.
-Realignment of the organization to create the Chief Operating Officer role, in order to drive better operational execution and efficiencies.
-Continuing to position ITT well for the future through prudent acquisitions, a strong balance sheet and investments in R&amp;D, people and culture.
-Ms. Ramos' AIP target for 2017 remained at 100% of base salary.
+The Committee chose to award Ms. Ramos at 150% for the 10% individual component of the AIP for the following accomplishments: Led ITT to strong financial results including record Adjusted EPS.
+Successfully transitioned the management system to improve focus on operations through implementation of the Chief Operating Officer role.
+Advanced ITT's growth and innovation strategy through investments in people, production capabilities and R&D. The Committee approved an increase to Ms. Ramos' AIP target from 100% to 120% of salary for 2018 to provide additional pay at risk that will only be received upon achievement of financial targets.
 Long-Term Incentives (1) \$4,500,000 \$4,500,000 The Committee considered Ms. Ramos' LTI award value to be competitively positioned and did not change the target value from the previous year.
-Total Earned Direct Compensation \$6,662,000 \$6,305,000
+TOTAL DIRECT COMPENSATION \$6,305,000 \$7,000,000

-(1) The 2016 LTI award value differs from what is displayed in the SCT and Grants of Plan-Based Awards table for 2016, each of which present the value recorded for accounting purposes.
-The 2017 LTI award was granted in February 2017 and is not included in the SCT and the Grants of Plan-Based Awards table.
+(1) The 2017 LTI award value differs from what is displayed in the Summary Compensation Table ("SCT") and Grants of Plan-Based Awards table for 2017, each of which present the value recorded under GAAP.
+The 2018 LTI award was granted in February 2018 and is not included in the SCT and the Grants of Plan-Based Awards table.